suzeeparker/FRDocs_dev01-suzee/Setup/fr0102_First-React-Apps.md

 #### [Purpose and Background](../Setup/purposes/pfr0102_First-React-Apps.md)

 #### Introduction
-- FormR coding uses React.
+- FRApps coding uses React.
 In this topic you will clone and test 4 basic React applications on your local workstation.

 #### Important note about names, capitalization and pictures